Tiffani Thiessen Speaks Out On Luke Perry’s Death: ‘My Heart Has Been Weighing Heavy’

 As the days pass by following actor Luke Perry’s death, the tributes continue to pour in.

 Another one of Perry’s Beverly Hills 90210 co-stars, Tiffani Thiessen, is the latest celebrity to pay tribute to the actor on her Instagram account.
-To honor Perry, the actress posted a throwback black and white photo of the pair from their days on the hit show.
+To honor Perry, the actress posted a throwback black-and-white photo of the pair from their days on the hit show.
 In the snapshot, Luke cradles Tiffani in his arms and leans against her head in a loving way.
 To go along with the photo is an equally as sweet caption.

 “My heart has been weighing heavy.
 The loss of a man who started as my co-star but quickly became my friend.
 He welcomed me on my very first day of #90210 with open arms.
 A day that was not an easy one for me.
 I was coming in to a show, a family really, that had been together for over 4 years.”

-Thiessen continues by saying that Perry took her under his wing and really made her feel like she was at home on the show and made her feel a part of the family.
+Thiessen continues by saying that Perry took her under his wing and really made her feel like she was at home on the show and a part of the family.

 “He was sincere, sweet, warm, kind, professional and funny as all heck,” she continued.
 “And most of all, the definition of a gentleman.
 Luke, our world has a hole in it now that you aren’t here.
 But heaven definitely gained you as an angel.”